Iceland Glacier Hike Guide

 Waterproof ankle boots.
 Glaciers are made of one thing only: water, which means you should always pack some comfortable, waterproof or GORE-TEX ankle boots, so you aren’t caught off guard by weather changes.

 Thermal socks.
 Thin ankle socks won’t keep your toes toasty and warm, so bring some thick, thermal socks instead.

 Warm underlayers.
 The first rule about visiting Iceland is dressing in layers.
-Thermal layers will keep frost at bay if you are having your glacier walk in winter, and they are also easy to peel off if you get warm on your summer glacier walk.
+Thermal layers will keep frost at bay if you are going on your glacier walk in winter, and they are also easy to peel off if you get warm on your summer glacier walk.

-Your best waterproof coat.
-Iceland experiences high rainfall in summer, so bringing a waterproof coat is recommended.
-Make sure it has some light padding in that will keep you warm, but won’t weigh you down.
+Your best waterproof jacket.
+Iceland experiences high rainfall in summer, so bringing a waterproof jacket is recommended.
+Make sure it has some light padding that will keep you warm but won’t weigh you down.
 There will be days where you don’t need it, but it’s never a good idea to leave it behind.

 Hiking pants.
 If there is one item you should never wear on a glacier walk, it’s jeans.
 Instead, pack some flexible, breathable pants that will work with you as you move.